 Sustainability has emerged as a priority among homeowners seeking to update or build new exterior flooring such as driveways, patios and walkways.
-Interlocking concrete pavers, whose installation involves interlocking the paving stones with paver jointing sand, are an excellent sustainable choice in many respects.
+Interlocking pavers, whose installation involves interlocking the paving stones with paver jointing sand, are an excellent sustainable choice in many respects.

 Concrete Takes Less Energy to Produce Than Other Materials